 Appreciation Video

 Put together a video to say “thank you” to your volunteers as your next appreciation idea.
 A video is a great way to get creative with your team!
-Show clips of your volunteers hard at work and of the entire team having fun.
-You might even end the video with a group shot of everyone in their branded t-shirts!
+Show clips of your volunteers hard at work and the entire team having fun.
+You might even end the video with a group shot of everyone in their branded T-shirts!
 Don’t forget to set the tone of the video with upbeat music as well.

 Training Opportunities